rerun/rerun/README.md

 environment variable (or the `-L <dir>` option).

-Below you can see the results of a comparison between this run of `freddy:dance -jumps 2`  against an earlier command execution.
+Below you can see the results of a comparison between this run of `freddy:dance --jumps 2`  against an earlier command execution.
 After the command completes, rerun uses the `diff` command to compare the log output.